microsoft/ParrotServe/docs/README.md

 # Parrot Documentation

-> This repo is current a research prototype.
+> This repo is currently a research prototype.
 Please open issue or contact the authors when you need help.

 The documentation of Parrot, currently organized as a set of Markdown files.